Course: INFO 198 / BIOL 106B. University of Washington

 Week 3.
 The natural ecology of bullshit.
 Where do we find bullshit?
 Why news media provide bullshit.
 TED talks and the marketplace for upscale bullshit.
 Why social media provide ideal conditions for the growth and spread of bullshit.

 Week 4.
 Causality One common source of bullshit data analysis arises when people ignore, deliberately or otherwise, the fact that correlation is not causation.
 The consequences can be hilarious, but this confusion can also be used to mislead.
+Confusing causality with necessity or sufficiency.
 Regression to the mean pitched as treatment effect.
+Milton Friedman's thermostat.
 Selection masked as transformation.

 Week 5.
 Statistical traps and trickery.
+Bayes rule and conditional probabilities.
 Base-rate fallacy / prosecutor's fallacy.
 Simpson's paradox.
 Data censoring.
 Will Rogers effect, lead-time bias, and length time bias.
 Means versus medians.
 Importance of higher moments.

 Week 6.
 Data visualization.
 Data graphics can be powerful tools for understanding information, but they can also be powerful tools for misleading audiences.
 We explore the many ways that data graphics can steer viewers toward misleading conclusions.